rackerlabs/fleece/README.md

 lambda = boto3.client('lambda')
 ```

+You can import other boto3 attributes, but only `client()` and `resource()` accept the additional arguments documented in this section.

 ## requests wrappers

 This project also includes a wrapper for the requests package.
 When using `fleece.requests`, convenient access to set timeouts and retries is provided.